A Uniform Rigid Rod Rests On A Level Frictionless Surface

 It's crucial to remember that the frictionless surface is an idealization.
 In reality, no surface is perfectly frictionless.
 There will always be some degree of friction, which will eventually slow down both the translational and rotational motion of the rod.

 Friction introduces a tangential force that opposes the motion.
-This force converts some of the kinetic energy of the rod into heat, gradually reducing its speed and angular velocity.
-The presence of friction makes the analysis more complex, but the fundamental principles remain the same.
+In practice, the presence of friction makes the analysis more complex, but the fundamental principles remain the same.
+And this force converts some of the kinetic energy of the rod into heat, gradually reducing its speed and angular velocity.
 The equations of motion will simply need to be modified to include the effects of friction.

 Applications and Relevance: Beyond the Theoretical